Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 __1. Setup Cluster-Nodes__

-The solution is prepared for 3 nodes but can easily be extended to 5 nodes for example.
+The solution is prepared for 5 nodes but can easily be extended to more nodes if needed.
 To configure multiple hosts in the `.env`file:
 ```
 ELASTICSEARCH_HOSTS=https://ip-172-31-61-143.ec2.internal:9200,https://ip-172-31-57-105.ec2.internal:9201
 ```